krozis/Inception/README.md

-# ft_inception
+# Inception
-ft_inception project from 42 Common-core
+Inception project from 42 Common-core

+This project is a system admin project.